-Austin is an attractive and vibrant combination of its unique cultural and physical landscape.
-As the city has grown and changed, Austinites have voiced their love and concern for the impact of that growth and a changing climate on trees and vegetation.
-As the city faces an unknown future, broad comprehensive planning becomes of paramount importance to support the health and long term-vitality of our public green infrastructure resource.
+A ustin is an attractive and vibrant combination of its unique cultural and physical landscape.
+As the city has grown and changed, Austinites have voiced their love and concern for the impact that growth and a changing climate are having on trees and vegetation.
+As the city faces an unknown future, broad comprehensive planning becomes of paramount importance in the effort to support the health and long term vitality of our green infrastructure resource.